KGB (AM): Expansion into FM and TV (1947–1963)

 In 1943, NBC Blue Network was sold and became simply "The Blue Network".
 KFMB remained an affiliate through a further rename two years later to ABC.
 Under Gross's stewardship, KFMB pioneered FM and television service in San Diego.
 In April 1947, KFMB-FM, originally on 101.5 MHz, was launched, largely simulcasting the AM station.
-KFMB-TV channel 8 premiered in May 1949.
+KFMB-TV (channel 8) signed on in May 1949 as a primary CBS affiliate.

-On March 30, 1948, KFMB-AM moved from 1450 to 550 on the AM dial and increased its power from 250 to 1,000 watts.
+On March 30, 1948, KFMB moved from 1450 to 550 on the AM dial and increased its power from 250 to 1,000 watts.
 Few people owned FM receivers in those days, so the first KFMB-FM went off the air in 1950.

-In November 1950, Gross KFMB-AM-TV to John A. Kennedy, a former publisher of the San Diego Daily Journal.
+In November 1950, Gross sold KFMB-AM-TV to John A. Kennedy, a former publisher of the San Diego Daily Journal.
 Three years later, Kennedy sold the stations to a partnership of television producer Jack Wrather and industry executive Helen Alvarez.
 On December 7, 1954, KFMB moved again, this time from 550 to 540 kHz.

 In 1957, Alvarez sold her shares in KFMB to Wrather.
 Wrather then sold his broadcast interests to Buffalo, New York-based Transcontinent Television Corporation in early 1959.
 A second KFMB-FM station signed on in 1959 on its present frequency of 100.7 MHz.

 Also in 1959, Geoff Edwards joined KFMB as a host.
 Edwards would later go on to host a number of network TV game shows.
 In September 1959, KFMB once again put an FM sister station on the air.
 This time, KFMB-FM was heard on 100.7 MHz, again largely simulcasting the AM station.